ursalanmansoor10p/ToDoList/to-do-list/README.md

 ## Organization app for daily use

-This all allows you to keep track of daily tasks.
-Tick completed task as necessary Front End: React
+This app allows you to keep track of daily tasks and tick completed task as necessary

+Front End: React
 Back End: Firebase
 Test: Jest